 Assessing the Effectiveness of Interfaith Initiatives

-In collaboration with Georgetown University (Qatar) and the Doha International Center for Interfaith Dialogue (DICID), and with the generous support of the Qatar National Research Fund (QNRF), this Woolf Institute research project will deliver the first cross-country comparison of interfaith initiatives in Qatar, UK, and India.
+A collaboration between The Woolf Institute, Georgetown University Qatar and the Doha International Center for Interfaith Dialogue (DICID), and with the generous support of the Qatar National Research Fund (QNRF), Assessing the Effectiveness of Interfaith Initiatives is a three-year ethnographic research project that centres on Delhi, Doha and London.

 Late Judaeo-Arabic Correspondence of Ottoman Traders